jomaway/typst-bytefield/docs/docs.typ

 There are some #named arguments and an arbitrary amount of #positional arguments which you can pass to a header.

-Show or hide numbers
-- `numbers: none` hide all numbers
-- `numbers: auto` show all specified numbers #default

-Some common use cases can be set by adding a `string` value. #positional
-- `"all"` will show numbers for all bits.
-- `"bytes"` will show every multiple of 8 and the last bit.
-- `"bounds"` will show begin and end of each field in the first row.
-- `"offsets"` will show begin of each field in the first row.

 Showing a number. #positional
 - Just add an `int` value with the number you would like to show.